 SVG files are vector-based and ideal for web graphics due to their scalability and small file size.
 PSD files are raster-based, retaining detailed image data and layers for professional editing.
 You can check the "What are SVG Files?" blog post for more information about SVG.

 PDF files can contain both vector and raster images and are widely used for document sharing.
 PSD files are specific to Adobe Photoshop and are better suited for detailed image editing and preserving layers.
-Chek more about PDF File.
+Check more about the PDF File.

-So, here we shortly explained how to create, edit or convert PSD files, let's go through each of them.
+So, here we briefly explained how to create, edit, or convert PSD files, let's go through each of them.

 Open Adobe Photoshop and create a new project.
 Save your project as a PSD file to retain layers and other editing features.
 You can also convert existing image files into PSD format by opening them in Photoshop and saving them as PSD files.